West Nile virus causes a viral disease and is spread by mosquitoes. The condition ranges from mild to severe.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of West Nile virus infection, especially if you may have had contact with mosquitoes.
+Contact your health care provider if you have symptoms of West Nile virus infection, particularly if you may have had contact with mosquitoes.
 If you are very sick, go to an emergency room.

 There is no treatment to avoid getting West Nile virus infection after a mosquito bite.
 People in good health generally do not develop a serious West Nile infection.